ElephantsGit/AgentGER/README.md

 - Total Score = Σ(Dimension Score × 0.2) × 5, with a full score of 10 points

 **Validation Rules**：
-- Total score of the five dimensions ≥ 8 or 9 (out of 10 points)
+- Total score of the five dimensions ≥ 8
 - **Faithfulness must = 2**
 - No dimension score can be 0
 - Maximum 3 retries; discard if failed after retries